nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

   void func2();
   // NOLINTEND

-To exclude the whole file from being formatted, surround the whole file with the special comments.
+To exclude an entire file from being checked, surround the whole file with the "special comments".

 Source code formatting
 **********************